-‘I was a British POW tortured by Russia; this is how Ukraine can win this war’
+‘I was a British PoW tortured by Russia; this is how Ukraine can win this war’

 At one stage during his incarceration, Aslin heard a man in the next-door cell being dragged out, beaten and tortured.
 As his body weakened, the man’s screams faded.
 And when he was dragged back into his cell, the whipping continued but the victim fell silent.

 Prisoners sharing the cell screamed for help and shouted that the man was not breathing.
-It took ten minutes for a guard to look in before he then went away.
-Another ten minutes went by and no doctor or medic was summoned until it was too late - the prisoner was dead.
+It took 10 minutes for a guard to look in before he then went away.
+Another 10 minutes went by, and no doctor or medic was summoned until it was too late.
+The prisoner was dead.

 Unknown to him, Russia had realised there was value in keeping this foreign prisoner alive.
 He was paraded for interviews with collaborators working for the Moscow media, including the British propagandist Graham Phillips, now being investigated by the Met Police over alleged war crimes.